sowmya1283/hangman_python/README.md

    * Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to Github.
    * Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

-The final deployment can be viewed [here](https://battleships-1977.herokuapp.com/) ​
+The final deployment can be viewed [here](https://)
+​
 ## **Tech**
 ​
-I used the following technologies for the Battleships 1977 project:
+Have used the following technologies to build the Hangman project:
 ​
 - Python